 Signs of shock include:

-Cool, clammy skin that can be pale or gray
+- Cool, clammy skin that can be pale or lips that can be bluish-gray

-Abnormal breathing that may be either slow and shallow or very rapid
+- Breathing that may be slow and shallow or very rapid

 When to see a doctor

-It's likely that your baby would be diagnosed with hypoplastic left heart syndrome either before birth or soon after.
-However, you should seek medical help if you notice that your baby has any of the signs or symptoms of the condition.
+Most babies with hypoplastic left heart syndrome are diagnosed either before birth or soon after.
+However, seek medical help if you notice that your baby has any of the symptoms of the condition.

-If your baby has signs or symptoms of shock, call 911 or your local emergency number right away.
+If you think that your baby is in shock, immediately call 911 or your local emergency number.

-Hypoplastic left heart syndrome occurs when the baby's heart is developing in the womb.
+Hypoplastic left heart syndrome occurs in the womb when a baby's heart is developing.
 The cause is unknown.
-However, if your family has one child with hypoplastic left heart syndrome, the risk of having another with a similar condition is increased.
+However, having one child with hypoplastic left heart syndrome, increases the risk of having another with a similar condition.

-A normal heart has four chambers, two on the right and two on the left.
-In performing its basic job — pumping blood throughout the body — the heart uses its left and right sides for different tasks.
+The heart has four chambers, two on the right and two on the left.
+In doing its basic job — pumping blood through the body — the heart uses its left and right sides for different tasks.

 The right side moves blood to the lungs.
-In the lungs, oxygen enriches the blood, which then circulates to the heart's left side.
-The left side of the heart pumps blood into a large vessel called the aorta, which circulates the oxygen-rich blood to the rest of the body.
+In the lungs, oxygen enriches the blood, which then moves to the heart's left side.
+The left side of the heart pumps blood into a large vessel called the aorta, which sends the oxygen-rich blood to the rest of the body.